agc93/project-sicario/docs/content/en/packaging/mods/_index.md

 ##### Loose Files

-You can always just upload your preset file (i.e. the `dtm` file) to Nexus/ModDB/Discord/wherever you want and let users download it directly.
+You can always just upload your preset file (i.e. the `dtp` file) to Nexus/ModDB/Discord/wherever you want and let users download it directly.
 As long as it ends up in their `~mods` folder, {{< toolName >}} will load and build the preset just fine.

 ##### Embedded in your mod